KeshavChopra99/Blinkit_Sales_Dashboard/README.md

 Project planning using AIMS Grid:

-1. Purpose: To unlock sales insights that are not visible before for the sales team for decision support and automate them to reduced manual time spent in data gathering.
+1. Purpose: To unlock sales insights that were not visible before for the sales team for decision support and automate them to reduce manual time spent in data gathering.
 2. Stakeholders:
 	* Sales Director
 	* Marketing Team
 	* Customer Service Team
 	* Data and Analytics Team
 	* IT
-3. End result: An automated dashboard providing quick and latest sights in order to support Data driven decision making.
+3. result: An automated dashboard providing quick and latest sights to support Data-driven decision-making.
 4. Success Criteria:
-	* Dashboard uncovering sales order insights with latest data available
+	* Dashboard uncovering sales order insights with the latest data available
-	* Sales Team able to take better data-driven decisions.
+	* The sales team can make better data-driven decisions.
-	* Sales Analysts stop data gathering manually in order to save business time.
+	* Sales Analysts stop data gathering manually to save business time.

 ## Data Analysis using MySQL

-1. Show all sales record: `select * from blinkit_sales;`
+1. Show all sales records: <br>`select * from blinkit_sales;`
-2. Show Total Sales: `select sum(sales) as total_sales from blinkit_sales;`
+2. Show Total Sales: <br> `select sum(sales) as total_sales from blinkit_sales;`
-3. Show Average Sales: `select avg(sales) as average_sales from blinkit_sales;`
+3. Show Average Sales: <br>`select avg(sales) as average_sales from blinkit_sales;`
-4. Show Average Rating: `select avg(rating) as average_rating from blinkit_sales;`
+4. Show Average Rating: <br>`select avg(rating) as average_rating from blinkit_sales;`
-5. Show Number of Items: `select count(*) as number_of_items from blinkit_sales;`
+5. Show Number of Items: <br>`select count(*) as number_of_items from blinkit_sales;`
-6. Show total sales according to outlet size: `select outlet_size, round(sum(sales),2) as sales from blinkit_sales group by Outlet_Size`
+6. Show total sales according to outlet size:<br> `select outlet_size, round(sum(sales),2) as sales from blinkit_sales group by Outlet_Size`

 ## Data Cleaning and ETL(Extract, Transform, Load)

-Our data is initially extracted from the csv file into Power BI, and then the subsequent Extract, Transform, and Load (ETL) is executed in Power Query:
+Our data is initially extracted from the CSV file into Power BI, and then the subsequent Extract, Transform, and Load (ETL) is executed in Power Query:

 ### 1. Referencing Raw Data
-Create three new queries namely Fact_Table, Dim_Items, Dim_Outlets.
+Create three new queries namely Fact_Table, Dim_Items, and Dim_Outlets.

 ### 2. Removed unwanted columns
-Removed unwanted columns in Fact_Table, following columns were removed:
+Removed unwanted columns in Fact_Table, The following columns were removed:

 * Item Fat Content
 * Item Type